 There is no one version of making the filling (or even the dough) for this recipe.

 As was mentioned, this is a very regional dish and as such, there are so many variations.
 You would probably not be surprised to learn that I prefer a simple version when making this pie.

 As you can probably guess, this is another example of the food of my childhood.
 Unfortunately, I found it too salty, unappetizing and unappealing… not a kid-friendly food, at least not in my eyes.

 Thank goodness taste buds change as you get older.

 My husband, who was born and raised in the city of Muro Lucano (in the province of Potenza) informs me that this pizza rustica would often be made to celebrate la Pasquetta, which is the day after Easter.

 Tradition would have it that on Easter Monday, there would be a big family get-together, usually an extended family picnic in the country.

 In North America, this pie is often served as an appetizer.
-In case you are interested, I adapted this recipe to resemble my husband’s memory of his mom’s pizza rustica.
+I adapted this recipe to resemble my husband’s memory of his mom’s pizza rustica.